 Is Soil Always Necessary?

-For container growing, soil is not always required.
+For container growing, the soil is not always required.
 Many plants are perfectly happy in a potting mix blend that is optimized to their specific needs.
 But often, sand is used as an additive to bags of mix as it provides better drainage due to its large particle size, so you may actually have a small amount of soil even when you don’t think you do.

 As a general rule, raised beds use at least some soil to ensure good drainage capability, but also to fill it.
 As garden beds can take a surprising amount of fill material, using some soil along with other components can reduce the cost to fill your raised bed significantly.